explodingcamera/blog/content/rust-os/1-hello-riscv/index.md

 # Hello world

-Now that we have the linker configures, we can start writing our kernel.
+Now that we have the linker configured, we can start writing our kernel.
 We'll start by writing a simple hello world program that prints "Hello world!" to the console and then shuts down the machine.

 ## Printing